BOYS & GIRLS CLUBS OF CENTRAL SOUTHWEST IOWA

 Founding board members of our organization were: Glen Rochholz (President), Mike Rochholz (Vice President), John Fisher (Secretary/Treasurer), Martin Fisher, Rev. Luther Flugstad, Debra Hollinrake, Elaine Rochholz, Judi Zimmerline, David Farley, and Rita Beatie.

-Current board members of our organization are: Tim James (President), Sharon Martin (Vice President), Mike Noland (Treasurer), Kari Sneller (Secretary), Dari Grubbs (Safety Chair), John Fisher, Martin Fisher, Forrest Schnobrich, and Megan Irlmeier.
+Current board members of our Adair Site are: Tim James (President), Sharon Martin (Vice President), Mike Noland (Treasurer), Kari Sneller (Secretary), Dari Grubbs (Safety Chair), Megan Irlmeier and Jenni Farnsworth.

 The Boys & Girls Club of Central Southwest Iowa is a chartered member of the Boys & Girls Club of America.
 As such, we have a mutual relationship with BGCA, including with our Director of Organizational Development, Mia Woods.
 We are required to function within BGCA’s constitution, by-laws, membership requirements, policies and procedures.
 BGCA membership requirements include an annual assessment; we must complete an annual report and must conduct an independent third party finical review.
 We send nominal national dues to BGCA annually, and in return receive numerous services including some funding, training, program services and various field services (finance, HR, technology, resource development, etc.)